 But if aluminum has a layer of oxide, then this layer will act as an excellent insulator of heat.
 Therefore, you have to provide more heat that causes the stainless steel to wrap.
 So, if you’re going to weld scrap aluminum to steel, the quality of welds will go down and cause further complications.

 In addition to that, the two aluminum base metals are joined by the TIG welding technique using AC because it offers reverse polarity.
 When the polarity is negative, it clears oxides blasting it, and when it becomes positive, it metals aluminum to accomplish the task.
 But TIG welding of steel is done with DC, which uses positive polarity.

-From this, it is clear that TIG weld aluminum to steel isn’t suitable with DC as it uses only +ve polarity, which will not clean up oxides from the aluminum surface.
-Moreover, the oxide will also melt in DC TIG welding and get mixed in the filler metal, thus creating contaminated weld.
+From this, it is clear that TIG welding aluminum to steel isn’t suitable with DC as it uses only +ve polarity, which will not clean up oxides from the aluminum surface.
+Moreover, the oxide will also melt in DC TIG welding and get mixed in the filler metal, thus creating a contaminated weld.
 All these complications show that applying the TIG welding technique isn’t suitable for joining aluminum to steel.

 Techniques you are applying to weld aluminum to steel

 Here are the two techniques:

 Have you ever heard of a bi-metallic transition insert?
 If not, then don’t worry.
 You are not alone.
 Generally, it’s made up of already joined two metals by another metal, excluding arc welding.
 The metals in the bimetallic transition insert can be aluminum and steel.
 Moreover, by using bimetallic transition inserts, you can easily weld aluminum to steel without any obstacles.